Testing the robustness of the BAO determination in the presence of massive neutrinos: Methodology

 \subsection{Reconstruction}

 We test the potential systematic biases in the BAO signature related to the assumption of an incorrect cosmology during the process of density reconstruction.
 In order to do so, we apply two different assumed cosmologies into two reconstruction algorithms with two different conventions on how the RSD are treated to the data and compare the resulting BAO signal.
 We use the \textsc{pyrecon}\footnote{\href{https://github.com/cosmodesi/pyrecon}{https://github.com/cosmodesi/pyrecon}} package, which is an implementation of different algorithms and conventions for BAO reconstruction made by the DESI collaboration.
-We make use of the MGR algorithm and the IFFT algorithm.
+We make use of the MGR algorithm and the IFFT algorithm. \CH{The first is the lowest-order algorithm presented in \cite{Eisenstein_2007_Reconstruction}, and calculates the Zel'dovich displacements of the halos based on finite differences of the overdensity field on a grid.
+The second algorithm is introduced in \cite{Recon_Fourier} and follows an iterative scheme to estimate the real-space overdensities from the redshift-space overdensities, and thus the halo displacements, based on using inverse Fast Fourier Transforms.
+A more extensive comparison among the two can be found in \cite{recon_algorithms}.}

 When it comes to the RSD treatment, we focus on two conventions.
 The RecIso convention has been used by BOSS and eBOSS collaborations \cite{alametal17,alametal21}, and consists on removing the RSD from the galaxy catalog by adding a displacement along the line of sight proportional to the velocity field causing the non-linear bulk flow.
 Since RSD arise from this same velocity field, this shift results in a more isotropically-clustered sample after reconstruction.
 In the RecSym convention, introduced in \cite{White2015} and used in DESI \cite{DESI_recon}, this displacement is applied both in the galaxy and random catalogues, restoring the clustering power at large scales and preserving RSD.